-A certificate or confirmation shall only be issued by the certification body when an eligibility of delivery for the QS scheme consists.
-Locations that are included on the basis of a scheme agreement in the QS scheme obtain only after the signature of the contract the eligibility of delivery for the QS scheme.
+A certificate shall only be issued by the certification body when an eligibility of delivery for the QS scheme consists.
 The certification body is notified of this per e-mail from QS.

-\Rightarrow Annex 8.1 Sample Certificates and Confirmations
+⇒ Annex 8.1 Sample Certificates and Confirmations

 5.5.3 Validity of certificates